As I stumbled upon the bible verse above (Matthew 5:10), I just knew I had to share my reflections on it ASAP.

 Throughout the years, I have observed that a great number of people choose to either turn a blind eye on or be passive of the wrongful acts around them, or do the bad stuff others do thinking that it’s okay because “everybody does it”.
 So, when someone stands up, tries to make a point, and endeavors to effect transformation, he becomes the villain – the “talkative” one who should be silenced.

-This bible verse strikes me every time I read it because it reminds me that what I did in the past was the right thing to do and not nonsensical at all.
+Matthew 5:10 strikes me every time I read it because it reminds me that what I did in the past was the right thing to do and not nonsensical at all.

 I have once worked in a government office where some employees are breaking the law and abusing their office.
 When I and my fiance stood up against them (We were co-workers back then…) to call out such unlawful and unjust acts, majority of our other co-workers discouraged us right from the very beginning.

 Just shake it off.